OUR PROJECTS

 & People with Disabilities

-Some of the most marginalized in Nepali society are those with physical or mental disabilities.
-These people are often forgotten or ignored and unable to access basic services.
+Some of the most marginalized people in Nepali society are those with physical or mental disabilities.
+These people are often forgotten or ignored and are unable to access basic services.
 Slowly, more opportunities for education and vocational skill development are arising, but the challenges are great -- largely due to geography, superstition and poverty.

 Likewise, challenges abound for an increasing number of elderly people in the country, especially in the urban centers, where the traditional support of the extended family is disappearing.